The Picture of Dorian Gray: Legacy and adaptations

 Though not initially a widely appreciated component of Wilde's body of work following his death in 1900, The Picture of Dorian Gray has come to attract a great deal of academic and popular interest, and has been the subject of many adaptations to film and stage.

 In 1913, it was adapted to the stage by writer G. Constant Lounsbery at London's Vaudeville Theatre.
 In the same decade, it was the subject of several silent film adaptations.
 Perhaps the best-known and most critically praised film adaptation is 1945's The Picture of Dorian Gray, which earned an Academy Award for best black-and-white cinematography, as well as a Best Supporting Actress nomination for Angela Lansbury, who played Sibyl Vane.

 In 2003, Stuart Townsend played Dorian Gray in the film League of Extraordinary Gentlemen.
 In 2009, the novel was loosely adapted into the film Dorian Gray, starring Ben Barnes as Dorian and Colin Firth as Lord Henry.

+Alexander Vlahos played the character in a series of audio dramas scripted by David Llewellyn in 2013.
+Reeve Carney portrays Dorian Gray in John Logan's Penny Dreadful, which aired on Showtime from 2014 to 2016.

-The Dorian Award is named in honor of Wilde, in reference to The Picture of Dorian Gray; the original award was a simple certificate with an image of Wilde along with a graphic of hands holding a black bow tie.
+The Dorian Awards are named in honor of Wilde, in reference to The Picture of Dorian Gray; the original award was a simple certificate with an image of Wilde along with a graphic of hands holding a black bow tie.
 The first Dorian Awards were announced in January 2010 (nominees were revealed the previous month).